-Filled with color and texture, this spinach and artichoke salad is visually dazzling.
+Filled with color and texture, this easy spinach and artichoke salad recipe is visually dazzling.
 With the addition of red cabbage, bell pepper, chickpeas, carrots, and cherry tomatoes, it’s a feast for the eyes as well as the palate.

 As the centerpiece of a meal, it’s a pleasure to make and serve, ready in minutes.
 Pair with soup, a simple grain dish, or serve simply with a crusty bread and leave room for a fruity dessert.

 - Red cabbage